Bowling Exercise – Everything you need to know

 Squats for Bowling

-Bowling requires you to be strong in both your upper body and lower body.
-Your legs carry all the weight while your lower back will support you and curl when bending to make your throw.
+Bowling requires you to be strong in both your upper and lower bodies.
+Your legs carry all the weight while your lower back supports you and curls when bending to make your throw.

 For these reasons, you need an exercise that will work multiple muscles and get you in good shape to bowl soon.
 Squats are what we are looking for.
 Stretching your arms forward and squatting will work all the necessary muscles of your body so that they can strengthen and you can be ready to bowl.
 This will surely be one of the better exercises as per your requirement.